GrassBlock1/Sink/README.md

 5. Save and deploy.
 6. Cancel the deployment, navigate to `Settings` -> `Functions`.
    1. KV namespace bindings.
 Bind the variable name `KV` to a KV namespace.
-   2. Workers AI Bindings.
-Bind the variable name `AI` to the Workers AI Catalog. _Optional_
-   3. Analytics Engine bindings.
+   2. Analytics Engine bindings.
 Bind the variable name `ANALYTICS` to the `sink` dataset, and enable [Cloudflare Analytics Engine beta](https://developers.cloudflare.com/analytics/analytics-engine/get-started/) for your account.
 7. Redeploy.

 ## ⚒️ Configuration